Oriented structural straw board: Properties

-OSSB panels have high structural strength, load bearing and stability in both directions, as well as superior workability and excellent nail holding properties on all sides.
-Water permeability treated OSSB panels are more water resistant than treated traditional wood panel boards because they have no internal gaps or voids.
-OSSB panels are also highly earthquake resistant.
+OSSB panels have high structural strength, load bearing and stability in both directions, as well as superior workability and excellent nail-holding properties on all sides.
+Water-permeability-treated OSSB panels are more water-resistant than treated conventional wood-panel boards because they have no internal gaps or voids.
+OSSB panels are also highly earthquake-resistant.

-The resin used to manufacture OSSB is p-MDI, which does not emit formaldehyde (volatile organic compounds / VOCs).
-The raw material can be treated by various borate compounds, which are toxic to termites, beetles, molds, fungi and mammals, but only at higher doses.
+The resin used to manufacture OSSB is p-MDI, which does not emit formaldehyde (a volatile organic compound, VOC).
+The raw material can be treated by various borate compounds, which are toxic to termites, beetles, molds, fungi and mammals, but only at higher concentrations.